daisukeoto/parallel-kmeans-clustering/README.md

 - Tracks convergence via assignment changes
 - Outputs cluster center images (`.pgm`) and a confusion matrix

-This project was originally based on [Assignment 3 of UMN CSCI 5451](https://www-users.cse.umn.edu/~kauffman/5451/a3.html), which specified the core algorithm and dataset format.

 ---

 ## 📁 Repository Structure